ongzexuan/blog/README.md

 # blog

 GitHub pages hosted blog for myself.
 This repo contains the source files.
+The static files (page itself) can be found [here](https://github.com/ongzexuan/ongzexuan.github.io).

 ## Setup (for when I forget my workflow)